Archive for category Assembly Conversations

 Assembly Conversations: The 2012 Session Begins

-Posted by Connie Stevens in Assembly Conversations on January 11, 2012
+Posted by Virginia Public Radio in Assembly Conversations on January 11, 2012

 The Virginia General Assembly begins its 2012 session this week.
 Lawmakers will enact a new 2-year budget, consider whether to allow uranium mining, and work their way through some 3,000 pieces of legislation.
 Listen here as Assembly Conversations begins, with a look at some of the issues likely to be at the center of attention this year.